NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

 \subsection{Experimental Settings and Implementation Details}

-\textbf{Datasets.} We conducted all experiments on two datasets: the challenging VG~\cite{krishna2017visual} and our newly split VG-OOD.
-They all contain 108,073 images in total.
-In this paper, we followed widely-used splits~\cite{xu2017scene}, which keep the 150 most frequent object categories and the 50 most frequent predicate categories.
-Specifically, 70\% of images are training set, and 30\% of images are test set.
-Following~\cite{zellers2018neural}, we sampled 5,000 images from the training set as the val set.
+\textbf{Datasets.} To ensure a comprehensive evaluation of our proposed method, we conducted all experiments on three datasets: the challenging VG~\cite{krishna2017visual}, our newly split VG-OOD and GQA~\cite{hudson2019gqa}.
+1) \textbf{VG}: VG is the most widely utilized benchmark for SGG with over 108k images.
+We selected VG to thoroughly evaluate NICEST and ensure a fair comparison with SOTA methods.
+We followed widely-used splits~\cite{xu2017scene}, dividing images into training (70\%), testing (30\%), and a validation set (5,000 images sampled from the training set~\cite{zellers2018neural}).
 Besides, we followed~\cite{liu2019large} to divide all predicate categories into three parts based on the number of samples in the training set: head ($>$10k), body (0.5k$\sim$10k), and tail ($<$0.5k).
-We use the same predicate grouping for VG-OOD.
+2) \textbf{VG-OOD}: VG-OOD, our newly proposed dataset, has been deliberately structured by re-splitting the original VG dataset to make the predicate distribution of each subject-object category pair in the training and test sets as inconsistent as possible.
+To verify the ability to generalize independently of frequency bias, we conducted experiments on VG-OOD and adopted the same predicate grouping as VG.
+3) \textbf{GQA}: A large-scale SGG dataset, which consists of more than 110k images.
+To validate the effectiveness and generalizability of NICEST, we conducted experiments on GQA.
+We used the same split provided by~\cite{dong2022stacked}, which includes 200 object categories and 100 predicate categories.

 \textbf{Evaluation Tasks.} We evaluated NICEST on three SGG tasks~\cite{xu2017scene}: 1) \emph{Predicate Classification} (\textbf{PredCls}): Given the ground-truth objects with labels, we need to only predict pairwise predicate categories.
 2) \emph{Scene Graph Classification} (\textbf{SGCls}): Given the ground-truth object bounding boxes, we need to predict both the object categories and predicate categories.
 3) \emph{Scene Graph Generation} (\textbf{SGGen}): Given an image, we need to detect all object bounding boxes, and predict both the object categories and predicate categories.